Format and Facility (Site) Code explained

 180 - 00003........up to 180 - 01000

-Cards ship with a facility code (if used) and serial number programmed.
+Cards ship with a facility code (if used) and serial number programmed and printed outside, by default.
 The need for using facility codes becomes important when you have a campus of several buildings and you want to prevent cardholders from accessing whole buildings on the campus.
 Each building can be assigned its own facility code.
 This makes it easy to prevent the cardholders from entering each others' buildings.

 How can I find the part number, format and facility code?